Ray Evernham: Superstar Racing Experience

+IndyCar

+In December 2025, Evernham was named one of the three member of IndyCar's new Independent Officiating Board in a vote by IndyCar charter team owners alongside Raj Nair and Ronan Morgan, who was appointed by the FIA.
+As part of his duties Evernham and the other board members will serve as heads of a new nonprofit organization, IndyCar Officiating Inc and will also select an individual who will serve as the managing director of officiating that reports to the board who is tasked with full officiating oversight of the IndyCar Series and Indy NXT, which will include the hiring of personnel for race control and technical inspection as well as enforcement of IndyCar and Indy NXT rules.

 Controversies

-During the 2006 season, former Evernham driver Jeremy Mayfield was fired from the No. 19 car for 'lack of performance,' as stated by the Evernham team.
-Court documents reveal that Mayfield blames Evernham's personal life, included a claim that a "close personal relationship" had developed between the then-married Evernham and development driver Erin Crocker, and "sub-par" equipment as the reasons he had not won a race in 2006.
+During the 2006 season, former Evernham driver Jeremy Mayfield was fired from the No. 19 car for "lack of performance", as stated by the Evernham team.
+Court documents reveal that Mayfield blamed Evernham's personal life, included a claim that a "close personal relationship" had developed between the then-married Evernham and development driver Erin Crocker, and "sub-par" equipment as the reasons he had not won a race in 2006.
 Evernham admitted that he had an ongoing relationship with Crocker.
 Furthermore, he said about Crocker, "The proper thing to do and something her and I would like to do is move her to another race team."
 Evernham and Crocker eventually were married at a private ceremony in Las Vegas on August 26, 2009.

 Evernham is also known for a 1995 penalty which was then the largest fine in NASCAR history.
 The $60,000 fine ($ today) was imposed for using unapproved suspension parts on Jeff Gordon's car in a May 1995 race.